 our estimate of the index of the last shock time estimate, and consequently our estimate of the last shock time before $y_{\tilde{N}}$ is

-\end{definition} It is worth compare briefly our algorithm with the so called ICSS-GARCH algorithm.
+\end{definition} It is worth comparing our algorithm with the so called ICSS-GARCH algorithm.
 Following \cite{ross}, we can describe the ICSS-GARCH algorithm as follows.
 Given a series of financial returns $r_{1}, \dots , r_{n}$, with mean $0$ we define the cumulative sum of squares $C_{k} = \sum_{i=1}^{k} r^{2}_{i}$ and let

 The idea is that if the sequence $r_{1}, \dots , r_{n}$ has constant variance, then the sequence $D_{1}, \dots , D_{n}$ should oscillate around $0$.
 However, if there is a shock in the variance, the sequence should exhibit extreme behavior around that point.